VadimDez/local-eye/README.md

 # local-eye

-Techfest hackathon project for MAN and FlixBus challenges made on 10.09 to 11.09.2016.
+> Techfest hackathon project for MAN and FlixBus challenges made on 10.09 to 11.09.2016.

+Project to show an advertisement on the bus based on bus location.

 ### Live Demo